nikodindon/mnemo/README.md

 ## Results

 Results from test runs will be published in `results/` as the protocol is executed.
-First results incoming.

-### First results – Phase 1 Determinism

-## Results
+Results incoming.

-Test results are published in the [`results/`](results/) directory.

 ### Phase 1 — Determinism Baseline (mistral:7b, 5 runs per prompt)